Dog food allergies vs intolerances: our experts explain the difference

 Lyka’s hypoallergenic meals are manufactured in separate areas of our kitchen, and free from additives, corn, soy, gluten and wheat.

-Our limited protein range including Chicken, Turkey, Kangaroo, and Lamb and Fish meals, and the novel proteins in the Turkey and Kangaroo meals make them a great elimination trial option for dogs.
+Our limited protein range including Chicken, Turkey, Kangaroo, and Lamb meals, and the novel proteins in the Turkey and Kangaroo meals make them a great elimination trial option for dogs.

 All dogs need a real food diet for optimal nutrition.
 Each Lyka meal is especially good for food sensitivities and contain highly digestible ingredients to avoid indigestion which can lead to these symptoms.